jordanero/MultiSuSiE/README.md

 ## Questions?

-Feel free to email jordanerossen@gmail.com with any questions.
+Feel free to open an issue on GitHub (preferred) or email jordanerossen@gmail.com.